 Client reporting is a time-consuming process – that’s one reason agencies dread it so much.
 Fortunately, there are plenty of automation tools you can use to minimize the tedium of using spreadsheets and manual reporting.
-What’s more, automating tools also reduce the risk of errors and allow for consistency in presentation.
+What’s more, templates and tools can also reduce the risk of errors and allow for consistency in PowerPoint presentations.

 This article will highlight some of the tools preferred by agency experts towards the end.

 5. Add a Monthly Summary

 No client report is the same as another; the details change based on the kind of campaign you’re working on.
 That said, all reports should contain a monthly summary.
 This is a critical part of the report.

 Many clients aren’t technical or marketing experts, and so may get lost in the data and details.
 Make sure to write out an overview of the past month’s performance and accomplishments, and whether you’re ahead of schedule or behind.
 As most reports include data from different sources, take care to summarize the major changes in each platform as well.

 Discuss the results that stemmed from your work, and how much closer you are to project completion.
 Dive into the reasons why KPIs and metrics are up or down for the month.
 Finally, talk about what you plan on accomplishing in the month to come, and what actions you’ll be taking next.